From System of Record to System of Context & Work

 | Basis | $100M Series B; $1.15B val | 30% of top-25 accounting firms | AI agents for accounting firms (tax/audit/advisory).
 Different buyer, firm-level substrate aggregation. |

 Why CRM is the most exposed SoR.
-All of Salesforce’s lock-in was UI/process, not architecture or data.
-Three Salesforce moats were UI-based: admin labor encoded as custom objects/validation rules/page layouts; rep muscle memory across pipeline views and dashboards; the SI implementation economy.
+All of Salesforce’s lock-in was UI and process, with no architectural or data root.
+Three Salesforce moats were UI-based: admin labor encoded as custom objects, validation rules, page layouts; rep muscle memory across pipeline views and dashboards; the SI implementation economy.
 When the agent IS the interface, all three vaporize.
-The data is portable (the customer’s, not Salesforce’s), there’s no regulatory lock-in (CRM is unregulated), and the transactions don’t pass through Salesforce.
-The three-question moat test (proprietary data / regulatory / transaction embedding) yields zero structural moats for Salesforce.
+The data is portable (it’s the customer’s, not Salesforce’s), the regulatory lock is absent (CRM is unregulated), and the transactions don’t pass through Salesforce.
+The three-question moat test (proprietary data, regulatory, transaction embedding) yields zero structural moats for Salesforce.

 ARR (CEO to NYT)